View frequently asked questions and common solutions to problems with using this website.

 Anyone who presents with verifiable personal details and remits the appropriate search fee can instruct the ALR to carry out a search.
 The complexities of provenance with works of art necessitate that all searches are professionally investigated.
 In the event that the item is discovered to have been stolen we may make the details of those making the search available to law enforcement agencies.

-The database is not limited to high value, high profile works by artists like Picasso, Munch, Monet and the like.
-Instead, the majority of the items registered are objects stolen from private homes.
-On average, registered items are typically valued at over £1,000.
+The range of items which can be registered on the database is huge, including paintings, drawings, sculpture, antiquities, furniture, jewellery, watches and clocks, musical instruments, silverware, coins and medals, ceramics, religious items, arms and armour, tapestries, classic cars, toys and collectibles.
 More critical for inclusion is the ability to register the item in such a way that it is uniquely identifiable, so that a future match can be made without contention.
 Please register with as much of the following as possible: good quality images, edition number, signatures, accurate measurements information on damages or restorations and where relevant serial numbers.

 This varies enormously, but around the world there are probably 150 cases active at any one time.
 Some are in preliminary investigation, others in complex negotiation, others waiting for paintings to be sold and others in the final throes of litigation.